agra-uni-bremen/symex-trace-vp/README.md

 (ideally) enabling exploration of all paths through the program based on the introduced symbolic variables.

+All instructions for installing, building and running the SymEx-Trace-VP are identical to those of the original [SymEx-VP][SymEx-VP].

+Details about the symbolic execution visualization are described in [this][SymEx-3D] repository and in the [3D SymEx Visualization][3D SymEx Visualization] paper.
-SymEx-VP is implemented on top of the existing [riscv-vp][riscv-vp github] codebase and integrates this existing VP with the [clover][clover github] concolic testing library.
-More details on SymEx-VP are provided in the [SymEx-VP paper][symex-vp paper].
+More details on SymEx-VP are provided in the
+[SymEx-VP paper][symex-vp paper]

 ## Features